openvinotoolkit/operator/docs/RAG_serving_demo.md

 ```
 ## Uploading the model to Persistent Volume Claim

 The model content is expected to be stored in the PVC in the cluster.
 It will be accessible in the model server instances for quick initialization.
-That way replicas don't need to download the model from Internet and rerun the quantization or compression.
+That way the model server replicas don't need to download the model from Internet and rerun the quantization or compression during every start up.

 In this demo there will be created hostPath PersistentVolume.
 In production use cases it should be replaced with difference storage class like NFS or Amazon Elastic Block Store.